fpirotti/lasPhotoCamSIM/README.md

 ### Install

-Download the compiled executable lasHemisphericSIM (linux) or lasHemisphericSIM.exe (Windows 64-bit compiled with MingW) and enjoy.
+Download the compiled executable lasPhotoCamSIM (linux) or lasPhotoCamSIM.exe (Windows 64-bit compiled with MingW) and enjoy.

 ### Compile